EnigmaticaModpacks/Enigmatica2Expert/README.md

 - Less crafting table recipes -> more new crafting ways.
   *Example: 🔮 Inferium essence can be compressed in compressor*

+- No exploits, less cheeses.
+  *Example: 🍫 No more mob stripping farms for Terrasteel*

 -----------------